You've worked hard to earn your credits. Now get credit for that work.

 - Southwestern Community College Transfer Pathways

 TES is a simple interactive tool which allows you to look up a course you have taken at a different institution and see its equivalent course at Drake.
 It also shows which, if any, areas of inquiry the transfer course satisfies.

 Transferology is a quick and intuitive way to see how all of your credits will transfer to Drake.

 In addition, Drake's provides a number of different tools you can use to estimate how the credit you've already earned may apply to a Drake degree.
 Whether you have taken AP, IB, or CLEP tests, attended an Iowa community college, or completed courses at another institution, these guides will help you see how the work you've already done can help you reach your goals.

-Once you are admitted, you'll work with academic representatives in your college or school to complete an official transfer credit evaluation, matching the courses you have completed to the specific requirements of your program or degree.
+Once you are admitted, you'll work with the Transfer Student Transition Advisor to complete an official transfer credit evaluation, matching the courses you have completed to the specific requirements of your program or degree.

-You may transfer up to 94 academic semester credit hours for all majors except pharmacy, which accepts up to 178 credits.
+You may transfer up to 94 academic semester credit hours.
 A maximum of 66 semester hours of credit may be transferred from two-year institutions.
 Up to 16 credit hours of career- or vocational-technical courses may be accepted at the discretion of the assistant or associate dean of the Drake college or school in which you want to enroll.
 A minimum of 30 semester hours must be completed while in residence at Drake.